ljleb/cosmic-sort/README.md

 ## Features

 - Bit-Wise Parallellization: Every bit in memory has the same chance to be simultaneously flipped
-- Proper Output: Unlike traditional implementations, the output of the algorithm will never contain garbage as the algorithm keeps track of memory corruption and restores exceptional values to reflect the input distribution
+- Proper Output: Unlike traditional implementations (see for example [this one](https://github.com/cincottash/CosmicRaySort)), the output of the algorithm will never contain garbage as the algorithm keeps track of memory corruption and restores exceptional values to reflect the input distribution